SatishDivakarla/ToxicCommentClassifier/README.md

 # ToxicCommentClassifier
-This is a repository for kaggle challenge, Toxic Comment Classifier
+This is a repository for building toxic comment classification.